wacncontent/CustomizeTool/removeCommentOutput2/includes/publishing-with-git.md

 The steps required to install Git vary between operating systems.
 See [Installing Git] for operating system specific distributions and installation guidance.

-> [AZURE.NOTE] On some operating systems, both a command-line and GUI version of Git arewill available.
+> [AZURE.NOTE] On some operating systems, both a command-line and GUI version of Git will are available.
 The instructions provided in this article use the command-line version.

 ## <a id="Step2"></a>Step 2: Create a local repository